niteshghosh/100DaysLearning/Days/day01.md

 DevOps is a set of practices that help to reach the goal of this movement: reducing the time between the ideation phase of a product and its release in production to the end-user or whomever it could be an internal or external.

+DevOps is Not a

+- tool, Programming language, software

 DevOps and Agile are widely adopted together to achieve continuous delivery of your Application.

 From a DevOps perspective, Development, Testing and Deployment all land with the DevOps team.